abhiTronix/vidgear/README.md

 SteamGear also creates a Manifest file _(such as MPD in-case of DASH)_ besides segments that describe these segment information _(timing, URL, media characteristics like video resolution and bit rates)_ and is provided to the client before the streaming session.

-SteamGear currently only supports [**MPEG-DASH**](https://www.encoding.com/mpeg-dash/) _(Dynamic Adaptive Streaming over HTTP, ISO/IEC 23009-1)_ but other adaptive streaming technologies such as Apple HLS, Microsoft Smooth Streaming will be added soon.
+SteamGear currently supports [**MPEG-DASH**](https://www.encoding.com/mpeg-dash/) _(Dynamic Adaptive Streaming over HTTP, ISO/IEC 23009-1)_ but other adaptive streaming technologies such as Apple HLS, Microsoft Smooth Streaming will be added soon.

 **StreamGear primarily works in two Independent Modes for transcoding which serves different purposes:**